St Kilda East

 Table Chart PROFILE FAQ

-St Kilda East features high concentrations of lone person households and group households, with a fairly typical median household size
+St Kilda East features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 47.0% of all households, including 15.5% couples with children, 24.6% couples without children, and 5.6% single parent families.
-Non-family households constitute the remaining 53.0%, with lone person households at 42.7% and group households comprising 10.3%.
-The median household size is 1.9 people, which aligns with the Greater Melbourne average.
+Family households account for 47.0% of all households, consisting of 15.5% couples with children, 24.6% couples without children, and 5.6% single parent families.
+Non-family households make up the remaining 53.0%, with lone person households at 42.7% and group households comprising 10.3%.
+The median household size is 1.9 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households